Road rules

 The State Government has introduced legislation to Parliament to enable e-scooters and other PMDs to be used on public roads and paths in South Australia without requiring vehicle registration or a driver’s licence.

-Detailed regulations will now be drafted and will consider current research and consultation with experts and stakeholders.
+Detailed regulations will now be drafted.
+They will consider current research and consultation with experts and stakeholders.
 This includes:

 The aim is to begin new legislation in early 2025.